The Prom (musical): U.S. tour (2021)

-The first professional regional production was at White Plains Performing Arts Center in October of 2022.

 Switzerland (2021)

 The Le Théâtre Emmen produced a version of the musical in Swiss German which ran from December 11, 2021 until January 16, 2022.
 The translation by Nico Rabenald (German), Andréas Härry (Swiss German dialogues), Irène Straub and Silvio Wey (Swiss German lyrics) made some notable changes: instead of Edgewater, Indiana, the musical is set in the Lucerne hinterland.
 Also, the four actors aren't from Broadway, but from the German musical hub Hamburg.

 Spain (2025)

 In 2025, a school edition of The Prom premiered in Teatro Salesianos by Amorevo, a musical theater group.
 In 2024 another Spanish company did the musical with Alicia Diéguez as Emma and directed by Javier Quiñones and Irene Rivera.
 In the two cases, the lyrics were in Spanish.